jrohn34/Prediction-of-Product-Sales/README.md

 What is the cause for Higher Sales.

 We created many different graphs and data columns to determine this.

 Author: Joshua Rohn

-Business problem:
-Trying to find a reason for the end of season sales and how can it be improved.
+Business problem:Trying to find a reason for the end of season sales and how can it be improved.

-Data:
-The data is taken from 'sales_predictions_2023.csv'
+Data:The data is taken from 'sales_predictions_2023.csv'

-Methods
+Methods:
 We cleaned the data with no leakage.
 The graphs are one variable and then two variable with the target variable Outlet_Sales as the second variable.

 Item Visibility vs Item Outlet Sales